lmd-code/phpcsscrunch/README.md

-# PHP CSS Cruncher
+# PHP CSS Crunch

 Take an array of source files and combine them into a single minified CSS file *on-the-fly* with an optional level of "crunch" (minification).

 ## How does it work?

-Include the `PhpCssCruncher` code somewhere in your header (before HTML output) and tell it what your source files are and what the output file is.
+Include the `PhpCssCrunch` code somewhere in your header (before HTML output) and tell it what your source files are and what the output file is.

 Add an output method to your template (inline CSS or stylesheet &lt;link&gt; markup).